 HTTPS is a variant of HTTP that secures the connection by enabling encryption.
 However, HTTP is only one component that enables the communication.
 There are other helping hands like TCP/IP and UDP protocol.
 But that’s in a different depth of the story.

 Usually, we don’t visit the websites directly.
 We take the help of search engines that crawl everywhere and index the sites.
 There is a part of the web beyond the reach of the search engines.
 It is called the Deep Web and also there is something called the Dark Web.

 Who invented the world wide web?
 Who owns the web?

 No one owns the web.
 It was created by the computer scientist Tim-Berners Lee in 1989 while working at CERN.
 He also led the foundation of the World Wide Web Consortium (W3C), which looks after the development of web standards.
 Lee is the current director of the consortium.

 What about other mediums of conversation?

 Talking is one way of exchanging information, but there are other means as well.
 For instance, you prefer to write the stuff on a piece of paper.
 You can assume this thing as the email.
 Yeah, email is a different thing than the WWW.
 And I hope you don’t try to mix the two technologies.

 The use of email or electronic mail is to exchange messages between two devices over the internet.
 Earlier, it was all text in the emails, but nowadays, the emails have started to include rich multimedia content.
 There are separate protocols to make sure the delivery of emails across devices and platforms remains uninterrupted.
 For instance, there might be a rule to put the piece of paper in a box next to the addressee.

 Some of the popular email protocols are SMTP, POP3, IMAP; they have their own set of pros and cons.
 Similarly, there can be other modes of conversation.
-If you can also transfer files on the internet directly using the FTP (File Transfer Protocol).
+If you can also transfer files to the internet directly using the FTP (File Transfer Protocol).